- You are here:

-National Learning Network has Given Me a Future
+National Learning Network has Changed my Life

 Monday 27th August 2012: “National Learning Network has changed my life.
 Two years ago I didn’t know how to turn on a computer.
 Now, at the age of 50, I’m heading to college to study digital communications and graphic design and it’s all thanks to National Learning Network.”
 The words of Eddie Whelan, one of over 50 students who graduated from National Learning Network in Wexford today.
 The students were presented with their certificates by Brendan Howlin TD, Minister for Public Expenditure and Reform in a ceremony at the Swan Training Centre in The Faythe.